Is2dann/RPS/README.md

 ### Deployment

-The site is deployed using GitHub Pages - [Simple Unit Converter](link ...).
+The site is deployed using GitHub Pages - [Is2Dann-RPS](https://is2dann.github.io/RPS/).

 To Deploy the site using GitHub Pages: